Retatrutide Side Effects: Safety and Management Guide

 CardiovascularResting heart-rate increase, palpitationsPeaks ≈ Week 2420–30% (mostly mild)

-HepaticMild ALT/AST elevationDuring dose increasesTransient, mild increases; exact % not reported
+HepaticMild ALT/AST elevationDuring dose increasesTransient, mild increases; exact percentage not reported

 Injection-SiteRedness, itching, small nodulesAnytime5–15%